killall-q/SpectrumFFT/README.md

 If a color scheme you make is interesting and unique enough, I'll include it as a default preset in SpectrumFFT!

-If you have cannot understand how to create a color scheme function, you can give me a list of color stops and their percentage positions, and I can create it for you.
+If you can't figure out how to create a color scheme function, you can give me a list of color stops and their percentage positions, and I can create it for you.

 ### Getting Started